rating star rating star rating star rating star rating star 9.4 out of 10 kiyoh KIYOH

 Fridge

-Fridge is the best option, I think is to store them in refrigerators at a temperature between 6°C (43°F) and 8°C (46°F) degrees Celsius, and with relative humidity levels between 20% and 30%.
+The best option, I think, is to store them in refrigerators at a temperature between 4 °C and 6 °C (39 °F and 43 °F), and with relative humidity levels between 15% and 20%.
 And sheltered from light, of course.
 This spot checks all the boxes.
-In regard to the best place in your refrigerator, the crisper is a good choice, as it is a little warmer than the rest of the fridge.

 Freezer